Engoo Blog Travel & Fun

 This expression comes from baseball, when a team coach pulls a player out of a game and makes them sit on the bench instead.
 It's a verb, as in, "If you make that mistake again, I'm benching you."

 Its use in dating is very similar.
-Benching someone means not giving them complete attention because you don't feel strongly enough about them, or perhaps because you have stronger feelings for another person.
-However, you don't completely stop communicating with them because you don't know how you will feel in the future.
-Like a benched athlete, that person is still in the game but isn't actually "playing."
+Benching someone means not giving them your full attention because you don't have strong feelings for them, or perhaps because you have stronger feelings for another person.
+However, you continue communicating with them because you don't know how you will feel in the future.

 I feel like he's benching me.
 He never seems serious about meeting or hanging out.